-4.35.
+4.36.
 R Memory Test Address Register

-This register contains the address of the output buffer from which data can be read for the memory test.
+This register contains the output buffer address from which data can be read for the memory test.

 Fig. 4.34: R Memory Test Address Register

 N.B.: The output buffer is a FIFO, so the read address (R Test Address Register) must be different from the write address (W Test Address Register).